 Looking for bike trails in Portland, Maine?
 There are plenty of mixed-use trails throughout the city to choose from.
 If you left your other ride at home visit the enCYCLEpedia or Gorham Bike and Ski for the best bike rentals in Portland, Maine.

-For an interactive trail map, click here.
-For a classic map and information on each trail, click here.
+Check out their interactive trail map online, or opt for a classic map.
 Visit their website above to learn more about this nonprofit urban land trust.
 Get out and enjoy miles of hiking in Portland and some of the best paved bike trails in Maine!

 Mackworth Island State Park